snuq/VSEQF/Readme.md

 ## Installation
-* Download the lastest master version of this addon from the green 'Clone or download' button, and click 'Download ZIP'
+* Download the lastest release on the right side of this page at the top - Click the release labeled 'Latest', then click 'Source code (zip)' to download.
 * Open Blender, and from the 'Edit' menu, select 'Preferences'.
 * In this new window, click on the "Add-ons" tab at the left.
 * Click the 'Install...' button at the top-right of this window.